Peter Wyngarde: Jason King

 He was frilly and flared in every way, like the Dr Who of the era, Jon Pertwee, another fully frilly and flared telly hero.
 He might as well have come from another planet, a sci-fi show such as Space: 1999 or The Tomorrow People...
 No TV personality rivalled Jason King for sheer insouciant, arch, camp style.

 The two television shows turned Wyngarde into an international celebrity, and he was mobbed by female fans on a visit to Australia.
 Carl Gresham, his promotional events manager at the time, said later that "During the '70s we had a contract to officially open over thirty Woolworths newly refurbished stores throughout the UK."
 He added that other than Morecambe and Wise, who were also among his clients, Wyngarde was "the most requested and highest paid celebrity" making such personal appearances.

 In the role of King, the Glasgow Herald reported that Wyngarde "became a style icon, with his droopy moustache, hair that looked like a bearskin hat, and a wardrobe of wide-lapelled, three-piece suits, cravats and open-necked shirts in colours so bright they might hurt sensitive eyes."
 In the summer of 1970, he won the John Stephen Fashion Award for Best Dressed Personality, given by Radio Luxembourg and decided by its listeners and by readers of Fab 208 magazine.
 Other nominees for the award included Cliff Richard and George Best, but they were far behind in the voting.
-In 1971, there was a leap in the number of boys being called Jason, larger than for any other boy's name.
 At least one boy was given the names "Jason Wyngarde".

 The Jason King show ran for one series of 26 fifty-minute episodes.
 More lightweight than Department S and more cheaply made, in Simon Heffer's assessment "Jason King saw Wyngarde become an ever-more comic turn."
 By 1972, Wyngarde had tired of playing this "blasé idiot".